-At Grant & Eisenhofer, Ms. Thomas represents institutional investors in class action securities and shareholder litigation and individual relators in false claims act cases.
-Ms. Thomas represented the lead plaintiffs in the Marsh & McLennan securities litigation, which resulted in a \$400 million settlement.
-In Delaware Chancery Court, Ms. Thomas successfully represented investors in the ACS shareholders litigation.
-Ms. Thomas currently represents the relator in a Delaware False Claims and Reporting Act case concerning unclaimed gift card balances.
+At Grant & Eisenhofer, Ms. Thomas has successfully represented institutional investors in class action securities and shareholder derivative litigation.
+Notably, Ms. Thomas represented the lead plaintiffs in the Marsh & McLennan securities litigation, which resulted in a \$400 million settlement.
+Representative of Ms. Thomas' experience in Delaware Chancery Court is her successful representation of investors in the ACS shareholders litigation.